nextcloud/documentation/developer_manual/digging_deeper/rest_apis.rst

       - ---
       - ---
       - yes
-      - yes
+      - no
     * - Transmitted data type
       - plain data
       - plain data
       - plain data
-      - encapsulated data
+      - encapsulated data (JSON or XML)

-As a rule of thumb one can conclude that OCS provides a good way to handle most use cases.
+As a rule of thumb one can conclude that OCS provides a good way to handle most use cases including sufficient security checks.
 The only exception to this is if you want to provide an API for external usage where you have to comply with an externally defined API scheme.
-Here, the encapsulation introduced in OCS might be in your way.
+Here, the encapsulation introduced in OCS and CSRF checks might be in your way.